Mikehillin/Mikes-projects/README.md

 ## Notes
 - This dashboard was created as final project for a Course at JMU.
-- Data last updated: 5/25
+- Data last updated 5/25

 ## License
 This project is open for non-commercial use.
 Please credit the author if reused or modified.